 has a simple story but a powerful message about a lone boy’s faith in a carrot

-seed which he has planted and continues to nurture despite his family members
+seed, which he planted and nurtures despite family members

 saying repeatedly, “It won’t come up.”
 Eventually the greens pop above the